 - Imprisonment, which can last for five or more years per offense charged

 Furthermore, if you work in the finance industry and are convicted of any type of securities fraud, it is likely you will be unable to find new employment in that field.

-Why Should You Call a Philadelphia Securities Fraud Defense Attorney?
+Why Should You Call a Philadelphia Securities Fraud Lawyer?

 If you have been charged with—or are currently under investigation for—securities fraud, it is highly advisable that you seek the counsel of an experienced criminal defense attorney.
 Your attorney will be able to help you in the following ways:

 Protect your rights – Securities fraud cases often involve extensive investigation and questioning by law enforcement to unearth these complex schemes.
 You should always be represented by a skilled criminal defense lawyer during all communications with federal agents or state officers to protect your rights and ensure you do not say anything that may be self-incriminating.

 Negotiate a plea bargain – The serious penalties for securities fraud offenses can often be reduced if your attorney knows how to successfully negotiate a plea deal with the prosecutor.
 In such a deal, you agree to plead guilty in exchange for having some or all of your charges or penalties reduced or dropped.
 You should always thoroughly discuss with an attorney whether a plea deal is the right decision in your situation.

 Represent you at trial – If you do go to trial to fight against wrongful charges, you need a highly skilled criminal litigator on your side.
 Always ensure your lawyer has extensive trial experience and knows how to aggressively defend against your charges.